pradeeprp538/url-metadata-scrapper/README.md

 ## Usage

-or as send an HTTP request directly to the endpoint using a tool like curl
+or as send an HTTP request directly to the endpoint using a tool like postman

 ```bash
 curl https://XXXXXXX.execute-api.us-east-1.amazonaws.com/url-metadata-scraping